 5. Femininity is not a defined trait

 None of the sailor soldiers are completely “girly” in the sense that their motivations or personalities were stereotypically female.
 While there were moments when one or more would take on the role of damsel- in-distress, this was not without them actually fighting back in the process of their capture or inevitably saving themselves with the help of their fellow sailor soldiers.
-One of the things that made Sailor Moon so popular even today is the fact that it broke barriers by not only having the hero be a girl, but having a complete team of girls that acted in capacities that were normally reserved for male heroes, such as engaging in combat.
+One of the things that made Sailor Moon so popular is the fact that it broke barriers by not only having the hero be a girl, but having a complete team of girls that acted in capacities that were normally reserved for male heroes, such as engaging in combat.
 In fact the team depicts a balance of what society perceives as masculine and feminine thru their aggression and sense of nurture that leads them to caring for the Earth.
-Their strength came from the girls’ ability to be compassionate guardians with power coming from their sense of love and friendship, thus sculpting a female performance that would otherwise be deemed masculine into one that is inherently feminine.
+Their strength came from the girls’ ability to be compassionate guardians with power coming from their sense of love and friendship, which end up sculpting a female performance that would otherwise be deemed masculine into one that is inherently feminine.
 Being young women did not hinder them and they never gave up their femininity in order to fight.
 Their appearance remains feminine, though ardently questionable with short skirts and heels, resulting in the soldiers being neither “masculinized” nor “desexualized.”
 Femininity is just one part of what makes up their complex character.
 The story along with its pop culture heroes presented a form of female empowerment that directly attacks the patriarchal system in order to change what girls view as feminine.
 Inclusively the varying body builds and home-lives presented an incredibly diverse team giving girls someone to both relate and look up to.
 Amongst the soldiers were the tomboy who practices martial arts, as well as loves cute things and baking, the volleyball star that wants to be a musical idol, the androgynous Formula 1® racer and the college student majoring in theoretical physics.

 6. Women are powerful and can change the world

 Growing up I didn’t enjoy the fact that I was born female.
 I honestly believed that as a woman, I was destined to take the role of a punching bag who could also make dinner and look pretty.
-This mentality came from growing up in a household were domestic violence was the norm to the point that I grew up believing that this was common in every family and there was nothing a woman could do.
+This mentality came from growing up in a household were domestic violence was the norm to the point that I grew up believing that this was common in every family and there was nothing a woman could do about it.
 Put simply, men ruled the world.
-One could say that I was drawn to this series because it presented the exact opposite—women in this show were the one’s getting things done, both the heroines and the villainesses!
+One could say that I was drawn to this series because it presented the exact opposite ; women in this show were the one’s getting things done, both the heroines and the villainesses!
 This series even goes as far as to celebrate women in power, explicitly showing that Sailor Moon gains authority, going from sailor soldier to princess and later queen of the entire world in the 30th century.
 As women we have great strength especially when fighting for a cause we believe in, like saving the world or ending gender inequality.
 Be it with brute force or compassionate outcries for change, one must always be a fighter, encourage others and never give up.In my youth I would have given anything to be in the ranks of the sailor soldiers.
 While I never got to meet a talking black cat who could bestow upon me the power to become a champion of love and justice, I know that had it not been for Sailor Moon, I would not be where I am today.
 A series like Sailor Moon open up a world of possibilities for girls and remind the women that grew up with the original that they can and will break social norms.

 Is there anything from childhood that you feel has helped mold you to the person you are today or even influenced your style?
 What are other shows, films or books that you feel would be beneficial for the growth and empowerment of girls and young women?